spxbhuhb/adaptive/lib/lib-chart/doc/readme.md

 2. normalize the data by using `ChartItem.normalize`
 3. convert the normalized data into render operations by using `ChartItem.lineTo`

-Normalization converts whatever types the chart handles into a `Double` in the `[0, 1)` range.
+Normalization converts whatever types the chart handles into a `Double`.
 Calculations and positioning use these normalized values and the drawing fragments convert them back to canvas coordinates.

 Dependencies: